-The benchmark additional credit-to-GDP gap, the analysed supplementary indicators and other available credit market information continue to signal a low level of cyclical systemic risks.
+The benchmark additional credit-to-GDP gap, the analysed supplementary indicators and other available credit market information continue to signal a low level of cyclical systemic risks that does not justify macroprudential intervention.

-The additional credit-to-GDP gap, which serves as a guide for determining the countercyclical capital buffer rate, continued to close, but is still negative based on data of the fourth quarter of 2018.
-The lending to the economy, even along the currently observable dynamic credit growth, as well as the current real estate processes, still remains below the level anticipated by the long-term trend of credit-to-GDP.
-On the basis of the level and dynamics of the supplementary overheating and vulnerability indicators, actual and expected cyclical systemic risks are estimated to be low.
+The additional credit-to-GDP gap, which serves as a guide for determining the countercyclical capital buffer rate, continued to close, but is still significantly negative based on data of the first quarter of 2019.
+The lending to the economy, even given the currently observable dynamic credit growth, as well as the current real estate processes, still remains below the level anticipated by the long-term trend of credit-to-GDP.
+On the basis of the level and dynamics of the supplementary overheating and vulnerability indicators, actual and expected cyclical systemic risks are low.

-On the whole, the degree and the evolution of cyclical systemic risks justify the maintenance of the current countercyclical capital buffer rate applicable to Hungarian exposures.
-In the next 12 months, regulatory intervention related to the systemic overheating or cyclical vulnerability is of low probability given the current trends.
+Overall, the degree and the evolution of cyclical systemic risks justify the maintenance of the current countercyclical capital buffer rate applicable to Hungarian exposures.
+In the next 12 months, regulatory intervention related to systemic overheating or cyclical vulnerability given the current trends is of low probability.
+At the same time, considering the dynamics of lending, the MNB will continue to closely monitor credit market developments.